 All investments require investors but not all investors are the same.
 In this article, we’ll take a look at the differences between sophisticated investors vs accredited investors.
 We’ll define what they are and how they relate to passive real estate investments.
-There’s a lot to cover, we will explore:

 It’s natural to assume that anyone can invest in a deal.
 After all, if you trust someone with your money, that’s enough, right?